2015 Eglin Air Force Base helicopter crash: Investigation

-A later investigation conducted by LAARNG and USSOC concluded that the cause of the crash was spatial disorientation, resulting in the pilots crashing into the Santa Rosa Sound.
+A later investigation conducted by LAARNG and SOCOM concluded that the cause of the crash was spatial disorientation, resulting in the pilots crashing into the Santa Rosa Sound.
 Contributing causes included the pilots' choice to fly in weather and visibility that did not meet minimum requirements and a breakdown in aircrew communication, both before and during the mission.

 CW4 Griffin had been briefed on March 7 that operations with night vision goggles could be conducted under visual meteorological conditions (VMC) only, establishing minimum requirements for the cloud ceiling [1000 ft] and visibility [3 mi]; these requirements were subsequently included and acknowledged on all mission briefing sheets.
 Contrary to these VMC minima requirements, both helicopters took off in conditions with low clouds and poor visibility; Hurlburt Field, which was the closest weather facility to the accident site, was showing visibility of 1 mi and a cloud ceiling of 300 ft at 1958 and 2058 CST that night.
 In addition, prior to takeoff, an observer at the drop zone called Hurlburt Field to receive a weather report at 1926 CST, concerned that he could not see the lights of the 300 ft tall control tower, which was approximately 2.3 mi from his position.
 The observer voiced his concerns about the visibility by telephone to Master Sergeant (MSgt) Thomas Saunders, one of the Marines assigned to fly on MOJO 69 that night.
 CW4 Griffin stated he was unconcerned, as his flight path would keep him away from the tower and that he had the required ceilings to fly the mission.

 CW4 Strother and the rest of the MOJO 69 aircrew did not challenge CW4 Griffin's decision to proceed with the mission in the face of deteriorating weather, because of their confidence in CW4 Griffin's judgment and piloting skill.
 This occurred despite individuals exhibiting trepidation about "the weather and the lack of ambient illumination".
 In addition, once CW4 Griffin began exhibiting spatial disorientation, the transfer of controls and assistance with interpreting flight instruments "were not adequately executed" and the two pilots were unable to assist each other to flight under instrument meteorological conditions effectively.